AlvarBer/Persimmon/docs/src/workflow.md

 combining two features into one) or dimensionality reduction.

-A extreme example can be seen in [@automatic], of course this kind of workflow is out of scope for us, as this is far away from exploratory work.
+A extreme example can be seen in [@automatic], of course this kind of workflow is out of scope for the project, as this is far away from exploratory work.

 ![Fully automatic Machine Learning framework](images/fully_automatic_workflow.png)